- Part 1 – First Steps in Terminal

 Mac:~ armin$ pwd /Users/armin

-You can change the current working director with the
+You can change the current working directory with the

 cd command (change directory):